olahallvall/FlowDance/README.md

 ```

-Here we create a root span with a inner scope.
+Here we create a root span with a inner span.
 They are sharing the same traceId.

 ```csharp